From end November 2020, the Harmony Fund scheme will extend the eligibility criteria to include individuals and

 The funding will be on a reimbursement basis.
-We will reimburse the funds to you after receiving your statement of accounts, supporting documents and project evaluation report, all of which are due six months after the end of your project.
+We will reimburse the funds to you after receiving your statement of accounts, supporting documents and project evaluation report, all of which are due three months after the end of your project.

 Yes.
 There is no limit to the number of proposals that an organisation can submit.